 The curious thing is I have only cried about three times in my life but one was when I visited her on her deathbed.
 The unutterable sadness of seeing her lying there and recognising the conversations and connection we would never have overwhelmed me.
 She was the oddest, most disengaged, remarkable, obscure, determined and vulnerable woman I have ever known and I miss her to this day.

 Love is a curious emotion is it not, and has touched my life infrequently, but in my thoughts of her, and the unique memories her life bequeathed me, I can say no more than that I loved her and love her still; this lady I hardly knew.
-Love, a wise man might of said, “Is beyond our understanding, but central to our lives.”
+It is beyond our understanding, but central to our lives.